phonetonote/image-generator/README.md

 after installing this plugin, you can generate an image from a block of text in two ways:

-- Command Palette (cmd + p) → generate image
+- Command Palette (cmd + p) → Generate Image
-- Block Context Menu (right blick on a block) → plugins → generate image
+- Block Context Menu (right blick on a block) → plugins → Generate Image

 the text will be the prompt for the image.